botworld-wiki/beatburger.github.io/pages/starter-bots.md

 layout: default
 permalink: /starter-bots
-title: Icicool is the best and this is a test
+title: Getting to know your Starter Bots
-description: The place to learn everything there is to know about the powerful boosters you can find and use in Botworld Adventure!
+description: The place to learn everything there is to know about your starter bots, their pros and cons so that you can find and use in Botworld Adventure!

 ---